 If your protein supplement causes constipation, you have come to the right place.
-In this article, I will explain why many protein powders and shakes cause constipation, and what to look out for when buying protein supplements.
+In this article, I will explain why many protein powders and shakes cause constipation, and cover the top ingredients to avoid when buying protein supplements.
 First of all, there are two types of protein supplements: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
 In order to make a protein shake with protein powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
-Some people prefer ready-to-drink protein shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.
+Some people therefore prefer to buy ready-to-drink protein shakes, but if they knew what they were drinking, they would probably vomit.

-Ready-to-drink protein shakes are full of food additives like emulsifiers, stabilizers, and thickeners.
-Ingredients like these improve characteristics like shelf stability and texture, but they look nothing like real food and are hard to digest.
+Ready-to-drink protein shakes are full of emulsifiers, stabilizers, thickeners, sweeteners, and flavors.
+Ingredients like these improve characteristics like taste, texture, and shelf stability, but can cause uncomfortable side effects, including constipation.
 This is why I recommend that you make your own protein shakes with protein powder.
 That said, not all protein powders are created equal, and many contain the same additives found in ready-to-drink protein shakes!
-Keep reading to learn more about how to pick an easy to digest protein powder.

-Most protein powders are full of food additives.
+One of the reasons why our protein powder does not cause constipation is that we do not use food additives.
+Most protein powders, on the other hand, are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
-This is because food additives are, generally speaking, hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+This is because food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
-Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.
+Gas also slows colonic transit (the amount of time it takes food to travel through the colon), and can lead to constipation.
 Exactly why gas makes it hard for food to pass is a mystery, but one theory is that it reduces intestinal motility (the movement of muscles in the gut).

 Here is a list of the most common food additives in protein powder: